-When deploying its investment strategies, AMPERE Gestion is able to capitalise on the expertise of recognised teams to analyse an asset's position and optimal operating conditions, while taking full account of ESG metrics.
+When deploying its investment strategies, AMPERE Gestion capitalises on the expertise of recognised teams to analyse an asset's position and optimal operating conditions, while taking full account of ESG metrics.

-More specifically, relying primarily on CDC Habitat's teams to develop operations, rental management and property renovation, gives AMPERE Gestion increased leverage to ensure traceability in the comprehensive application of ESG principles all along the operational chain.
+More specifically, relying primarily on CDC Habitat's teams to develop operations, rental management and property renovation, gives AMPERE Gestion increased leverage to ensure traceability in line with ESG principles defined throughout the operational chain.